 Educational Assistance Payments (EAPs)

 An educational assistance payment (EAP) is the amount paid to a beneficiary (a student) from an RESP to help finance the cost of post-secondary education.
-An EAP consists of the Canada education savings grant, the Canada learning bond, amounts paid under a designated provincial program and the earnings on the money saved in the RESP.
-The promoter reports EAPs in box 042 on a T4A slip and sends a copy to the student.
-The student includes the EAPs as income on his or her return for the year the student receives them.
+An EAP consists of the Canada education savings grant, the Canada learning bond, amounts paid under a provincial education savings program and the earnings on the money saved in the RESP.
+The promoter reports EAPs in box 042 on a T4A, Statement of Pension, Retirement, Annuity, and Other Income slip and sends a copy to the student.
+The student includes the EAPs as income on his or her income tax and benefit return for the year the student receives them.